Enterprise-CMCS/macpro-onemac/services/stream-functions/README.md

 9. The parameter value should be the TLS information copied from BigMAC
 10. redeploy the github workflow to complete the connection.

+Adding a topic to listen to for the sink... in serverless.yml, there is a topics: variable - I think you can add to this as a comma-delimited list?